Spuckwaffel/Cartel-Customs-Discord-Bot/README.md

 * [Setup](#setup)

 ## General info
-This is a Discord bot i created for the [Cartel Custonms][CCDiscord] discord server.
+This is a Discord bot i created for the [Cartel Customs][CCDiscord] discord server.
 I've been workingon this bot for months and spent 200+ hours.
 Im moving on so i wanted to share the entire source code so other people can learn from it.
 I don't claim that the code is anywhere near perfect as this was a huge learning curve for me.